-The human body is made up of nearly two hundred different cell types that have cell-specific functions resulting from the selective production of the proteins encoded by human DNA and, more specifically, human genes.
+The human body is made up of nearly two hundred different cell that cell-specific types have functions resulting from selective production of the proteins encoded by human DNA and, more specifically, human genes.
 Aberrant levels of proteins can contribute to disease progression and disease states.
 Epigenetics describes the mechanisms by which gene activity is regulated, thereby affecting levels of transcription into messenger RNA ("mRNA") which is then translated into protein.
-Epigenetics is the study of modifications to chromatin (DNA associated with proteins) that, without affecting DNA the sequence, result in regulation of gene transcription, the first step in producing the proteins that each gene encodes.
+Epigenetics is the study of modifications to chromatin (DNA associated with proteins) that, without affecting the DNA sequence, result in regulation of gene transcription, the first step in producing the proteins that each gene encodes.
 Such modifications determine whether a gene is "on" or "off" or whether its activity is high or low in a particular cell type, in different disease states or in response to a physiological stimulus.
 Chromatin modifications are added by enzymes called "writers" and removed by enzymes called "erasers".
 Other proteins, called "readers", recognize a specific pattern of modifications.
-In contrast to "writers" and
+In contrast to "writers" and "erasers" that add or remove post translational modifications, "readers" detect the presence or absence of these modifications and serve as a scaffold for the transcriptional machinery directly responsible for gene expression.